 Since chiacchiere are dry, they keep well for a while in a well sealed container at room temperature.
 After 4 days sitting on my counter, mine are still crisp.

 Chiacchiere can be frozen.
-Simply defrost and dust with powdered sugar before serving.
+Simply defrost at room temperature and dust with powdered sugar before serving.

 Ingredients